Quasi-isometry classification of right-angled Artin groups II: several infinite out cases: Introduction

 We refer to Section \ref{special subgroup} for the definition of special subgroups.

-\begin{remark}\ \begin{enumerate} \item If $\out(G(\Gamma))$ is finite, then all finite index RAAG subgroups of $G(\Gamma)$ are special subgroups (\cite[Theorem 1.4]{raagqi1}).
-However, in the case of RAAG's of weak type I, though all finite index RAAG subgroups are isomorphic to a special subgroup, they may not be special subgroups themselves (considering finite index subgroups of $\Bbb Z\oplus\Bbb Z$).
-This suggests the lost of rigidity when passing to larger outer automorphism group. \item \cite[Theorem 1.3]{raagqi1} suggests that $G(\Gamma_{2})$ is quasi-isometric to $G(\Ga_1)$ if and only if their extension complexes (Section \ref{basics about raag}) are isomorphic, given $\out(G(\Gamma_{1}))$ is finite.
+\begin{remark}\ \begin{enumerate} \item As we will see later, in general the collection of special subgroups of $G(\Ga)$ depends on the choice of standard generators of $G(\Ga)$.
+However, the isomorphism types of the special subgroups does not depend on the choice of standard generators (by \cite[Section 6]{raagqi1}, all special subgroups are RAAGs and the isomorphism types of their defining graphs only depend on $\Ga$).
+For example, let $G(\Ga)\cong \Z\oplus\Z$.
+Given a base $e_1,e_2\in \Z\oplus\Z$, then special subgroups with such choice of standard generators are of form $\{n e_1+me_2\}_{n,m\in\Z}$.
+However, no matter what base we choose, all special subgroups are isomorphic to $n\Z\oplus m\Z$.
+However, we have more rigidity when $\out(G(\Gamma))$ is finite.
+In this case, the definition of special subgroup does not depend on the choice of standard generators and all finite index RAAG subgroups of $G(\Gamma)$ are special subgroups (\cite[Theorem 1.4]{raagqi1}). \item By \cite[Theorem 1.3]{raagqi1}, $G(\Gamma_{2})$ is quasi-isometric to $G(\Ga_1)$ if and only if their extension complexes (Section \ref{basics about raag}) are isomorphic, given $\out(G(\Gamma_{1}))$ is finite.
 The if only direction is still true in the case of weak type I group, but the other direction is not clear. \end{enumerate} \end{remark}

 Next we deal with partial conjugations.
-Since they comes from separating closed stars in $\Gamma$, one may want to cut $\Gamma$ into good pieces along separating closed stars, however, this is not well-defined in general.
+Since if $\out(G(\Ga))$ contains partial conjugations, then $\Ga$ contains separating closed stars, one may want to cut $\Gamma$ into good pieces along separating closed stars.
+However, this is not well-defined in general.
 Then one may try the opposite way and look at graphs obtained by gluing good pieces along vertex stars in a nice way.
-By studying such examples, we identify the following class of RAAG's.
+By studying such examples, we identify the following class of RAAGs.

 \begin{definition} $G(\Gamma)$ is of \textit{type II} if $\Gamma$ is connected and for every pair of distinct vertices $v,w\in\Gamma$, $lk(v)\cap lk(w)$ does not separate $\Gamma$. \end{definition}